Improved bounds on heavy quark electric dipole moments: Abstract

 \section{Abstract}

 New bounds on the electric dipole moment (EDM) of charm and bottom quarks are derived using the stringent limits on their chromo-EDMs.
 The new limits, $|\dc|<1.5\times10^{-21}\:\ecm$ and $|\db|< 1.2\times 10^{-20}\:\ecm$, improve the previous ones by about three orders of magnitude.
-These indirect bounds can have important implications for models of new physics.
+These indirect bounds have implications for different models of new physics, including two-Higgs-doublet, leptoquarks, and supersymmetry models.

 Searches for electric dipole moments (EDMs) are currently setting stringent constraints on models of new physics (NP) with additional \CP-violation sources~\cite{Chupp:2017rkp,Yamanaka:2017mef,Pospelov:2005pr,Engel:2013lsa,Dekens:2014jka}.
 Since the standard model predictions are well below the current experimental accuracy, any signal of a non-zero EDM would be a clear sign of NP.
 Moreover, the persisting B-anomalies suggest a non-trivial flavor structure in NP models, which can enhance the heavy quark EDMs~\cite{Buttazzo:2017ixm,Dekens:2018bci}.
 Due to their very small lifetime, direct EDM searches on heavy-flavoured hadrons represent an experimental challenge and only indirect limits on heavy quark dipole couplings have been obtained to date.
 However, this situation may change with the new proposals to search for the EDM of charmed and bottom baryons at the LHC~\cite{Botella:2016ksl,Bagli:2017foe,Bezshyyko:2017var,Baryshevsky:2016cul}.
 In this Letter, a new approach for setting indirect bounds on quark EDM couplings is presented.
 By exploiting the mixing of operators under the renormalization group and using current constraints on the chromo-EDM of charm and bottom quarks~\cite{Sala:2013osa,Chang:1990jv}, we extract new bounds on their corresponding EDMs that improve the current ones by several orders of magnitude.